ubffm/Annohub/README.md

    fid -init

-9. After initalization is finished you can parse data
+9. After initalization has finished you can parse data

    fid -execute -seed seed_file